schuchert/schuchert.github.io/_posts/2019-04-08-CreateFirst.md

 The big difference here is that changes either might impact one group or many groups.
-When they might impact many groups, you either need to coordinate the work of multipel groups, or you need to find an alternative way of working.
+When they might impact many groups, you either need to coordinate the work of multiple groups, or you need to find an alternative way of working.

 The first option, coordinating the work is often called